oxinabox/SwiftObjectStores.jl/README.md

 julia> serv = SwiftService()
 ```
 This constructs the default server connection description.
-Reading the server URL, and your identity information from the enviroment variables.
+Reading the server URL, and your identity information from the enviroment variables, as is the Open Stack fasion.
+If you want to make use of this feature, you should  `source ~/openrc.sh` or similar, before starting julia.

 ## Using Storing and Retrieving arbitary data objects via JLD